salvatoredeluca/RLhomework1/README.md

 ros2 launch arm_gazebo arm_gazebo.launch.py
 ```

+## Visualize the image seen by the camera

-# From another terminal run the command and then open the plugin rqt_image_view
+On another terminal run the command and then open the plugin rqt_image_view
 ```bash
 rqt
 ```